50 ways to save money

 Other top eateries that offer cut-price lunchtime menus include Wild Honey and Dinner by Heston Blumenthal.
 Always call ahead to check special offers are still available.

 If you're flexible, you can eat at some great restaurants quite cheaply.
 For example, many offer a pre- or post-theatre menu that is cheaper than what's on offer during peak hours.

 Become a member of a loyalty scheme and save up to 50% at participating restaurants.
-Tastecard costs £39.99 a year and is accepted at over 6,700 restaurants.
-Annual membership of The Gourmet Society is £69.95 and can be used at over 6,500 restaurants.
+Tastecard costs £79.99 a year and is accepted at more than 6,600 restaurants.
+Annual membership of The Gourmet Society is £69.99 and can be used at more than 7,000 restaurants.

 There should be no stigma attached to taking home leftover food.
 You paid for it, so why waste it?
 People commonly over-order in restaurants, so it makes sense to ask for a doggy bag and take your leftovers home.
 This will save you money on lunch the following day.

 If you regularly eat at a particular chain or have a favourite restaurant, then sign up to its Facebook or Twitter account.
 That way, you won't miss out on any special offers or deals.